 Anyone who’s ever bitten into a slice of watermelon knows it induces a state of relaxation like few other fruits.
 But did you know that the fruit can also be used as medicine?
-Humans began doing just that thousands of years ago.
+Humans began doing just that, using watermelon as medicine, thousands of years ago.
 Renowned physicians like Hippocrates and Dioscorides actually praised the bright red melon for its healing properties.

 Today, let’s bite into the juicy facts and explore the many medicinal benefits of watermelon.
 We’ll also look at how to prepare the fruit to make the best use of it.

 You see, a cool inner environment also reduces your risk of internal inflammation.
-In addition to relieving pain, this also reduces your risk of developing just about all diseases.
+In addition to relieving pain, the added hydration also reduces your risk of developing just about all diseases.
 You see, inflammation is at the root of most diseases.

 Watermelon gets its red pigment from a powerful antioxidant compound called lycopene.
-Lycopene seeks and destroys reactive oxygen species, preventing oxidative damage.
+What makes lycopene important?
+Well, this compound seeks and destroys reactive oxygen species, preventing oxidative damage.

 Considering that oxidative damage causes everything from aging to cancer, that’s a pretty big check mark for lycopene.
 Indeed, researchers have found that high amounts of dietary lycopene correlate with reduced cancer risk.

-All of this builds a strong case for watermelon, which contains the second highest lycopene content of all fruits.
+All of this builds a strong case for watermelon as medicine, which contains the second highest lycopene content of all fruits.

 Infections?
 Not on watermelon’s watch!
 Vitamin A also keeps the eye surface free from bacteria and viruses.

 In 2014, a study was published in the American Journal of Hypertension.
 Through the study, researchers found that L-citrulline and L-arginine – amino acids in watermelon – greatly reduce heart strain.
 In addition, L-arginine also prevents the deterioration of blood vessels.